New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Saito-Kurokawa lifts of higher level

-\item The inner product matrix $M_p:=\left(\lan F_{i,p}, F_{j,p} \ran_{Np} \right)_{1\le i, j\le 4}$ has rank $3$ for some prime $p\nmid N$. \item For all $p \nmid N$, $M_p$ has rank $3$. \end{enumerate} \end{thm} \begin{proof} The statements (1)-(3) are the level analogues of the corresponding statements for level $1$ in \cite[Theorem 4.1]{farmer2013survey}.
-Their equivalence follows from the same arguments as in \cite{farmer2013survey}.
+The statements (1)-(3) are the level analogues of the corresponding statements for level $1$ in \cite[Theorem 4.1]{farmer2013survey}.
+When $k>2$, their equivalence follows from the same arguments as in \cite{farmer2013survey}.
 Namely, the main point for level $1$ was that $F$ satisfies the Ramanujan conjecture if and only if it is not an SK lift.
 This assertion is also true for level $N$ newforms from the work of Weissauer \cite{weissauer}.
 Thus our $F$, which shares the same eigenvalues as that of a newform of some level $M|N$ has the same property away from the level.
 We do not reproduce the argument again.